-Looking Ahead is an innovative program of The Actors Fund created in 2003 in partnership with SAG-AFTRA and tailored to help young performers ages 9-18 in Southern California and their families address the unique issues associated with working in the entertainment industry.
+Looking Ahead is an innovative program of The Actors Fund tailored to help young performers and their families in Southern California and New York City to address the unique issues associated with working in the entertainment industry.

-Looking Ahead supports young performers between the ages of 9 and 18 in developing the values, skills and confidence they need to make successful transitions to fulfilling adult lives.
-Looking Ahead was developed in cooperation with the SAG-AFTRA Young Performers Committee.
+Looking Ahead supports young performers in developing the values, skills and confidence they need to make successful transitions to fulfilling adult lives.
+Looking Ahead was originally developed in cooperation with the SAG-AFTRA Young Performers Committee.

 - Individual, family and group counseling to address communication, relationship and peer-related issues

 - Informational and Educational Seminars to inform and educate young performers and parents about the issues relevant to their lives